LF-digitala-kanaler/LFDS/content/components/web/forms/select.md

     content: >-
       ## How to use

-      Select is a form element which provides the user with a number of options from which they are to choose one or several, just like [radio buttons](../forms/radio-buttons) and [checkboxes](../forms/checkbox).
-That means that you as a designer need to decide whether to use a select or radio buttons/checkboxes.
-As a rule of thumb, use radio buttons/checkboxes if you a have five or fewer options and select if you have six or more.
-There are however also other considerations which can come into play (here is a good and brief [article on considerations](https://blog.prototypr.io/7-rules-of-using-radio-buttons-vs-drop-down-menus-fddf50d312d1) you should take into account).
+      The Dropdown Select is a form element that provides the user with a number of options from which they are to choose one or several, just like [radio buttons](../forms/radio-buttons) and [checkboxes](../forms/checkbox).
+That means that you as a designer need to decide whether to use a dropdown or radio buttons/checkboxes.
+As a rule of thumb, use radio buttons/checkboxes if you have five or fewer options, and a dropdown if you have six or more.
+There are however also other considerations that can come into play (here is a good and brief [article on considerations](https://blog.prototypr.io/7-rules-of-using-radio-buttons-vs-drop-down-menus-fddf50d312d1) you should take into account).

-      The select component is an extension of the native HTML form element `select`.
+      The dropdown select component is an extension of the native HTML form element `select`.
 The extension allows for custom styling and different behavior depending on the device used.
-Only when using a pointer device such as a mouse or trackpad is the custom design used.
-In other cases (i.e. touch based devices) the native `select` element is used.
+Only when using a pointer device, such as a mouse or trackpad, is the custom-designed dropdown list visible.
+In other cases, i.e. touch-based devices, the native `select` element is used that often displays as a native menu.

-      The select component has two variations with some common traits:
+      The select component has **two variations** that both share the bellow traits:

-      * They expand upward if the clicked on when and the dropdown won't fit downwards.
+      * They expand upward instead of downward if the dropdown won't fit downwards on the screen.

+      * The dropdown list will be scrollable if more than 10 items are in the list, or when the screen sizes is particularly short.

-      * You can choose to add (non-selectable) headings to your dropdown, using `optgroup`.
+      * You can choose to add headings to your dropdown to group options.
+These are (non-selectable) and rely on the `optgroup` element.

-      * The headings can be sued to toggle their respective options.
+      * The headings can optionally also work as toggles, for expanding/collapsing respective groups of options.

       * A short secondary text can be added to help the user make their choice (e.g. showing the price for a listed option).
 This text is in a smaller typeface and grey.